-Oglethorpe County was founded in 1793 and named for General James Edward Oglethorpe who was the founder of the Colony of Georgia.
+Oglethorpe County was founded in 1793 and named for General James Edward Oglethorpe who was the founder of the colony of Georgia.
 It is the largest county (in area) in Northeast Georgia.
-Oglethorpe County has a rich history and has been home to many leaders including U.S. Representatives, U.S. Senators, Georgia Governors, Georgia Supreme Court Justices and other notables such as Meriwether Lewis, leader of the Lewis and Clarke Expedition.
+Oglethorpe County has a rich history and has been home to many leaders including U.S. Representatives, U.S. Senators, Georgia Governors, Georgia Supreme Court Justices and other notables such as Meriweather Lewis, leader of the Lewis and Clarke Expedition.

-Leadership Oglethorpe, a joint project of the Chamber, Rotary Club and Fanning Institute at UGA, is intended to prepare the next generation of Oglethorpe County leaders.
+Leadership Oglethorpe, a joint project of the Chamber, Rotary Club and the Fanning Institute at UGA, is intended to prepare the next generation of Oglethorpe County leaders.

 The Georgia Chamber SMART Plan launched in 2018 as a new, comprehensive health program offered to small businesses that are members of the Chamber.
 The plan allows smaller employers to join together to share in the overall claims risk.
-By being part of a larger, self-funded pool, employers have financial protection backed by Anthem.
+By being part of a larger, self funded pool, employers have financial protection backed by Anthem.
 To find out more about the Chamber SMART Plan contact your local insurance agent.